Mantvydas-data/pands-project2021/README.md

 ![Descriptive statistics by flower species](https://github.com/Mantvydas-data/pands-project2021/blob/main/readme_images/3.PNG)

-<p>All the data generated so far is being saved into a summary.txt file in an append mode:</p>
+<p>All the data generated so far is being saved into a summary.txt file in an append mode.</p>
+<p>Fot text formating in txt file we use string escape characters:</p>

 ```python
 with open("summary.txt", "a+") as f: